-As a rule, no. However, since your snake "is what he eats", it's important to make sure that your snake's prey is healthy and well fed.
+As a rule, no. However, since your snake 'is what he eats,' it is important to make sure that your snake's prey is healthy and well fed.
 For this reason, some snake owners, especially collectors, raise their own rodents for feeding to their snakes.

 What about water?

-A large, heavy ceramic crock or bowl (that cannot be spilled easily) with fresh clean water should be provided at all times.
-A good-sized dish may help maintain better humidity in the air.
-Some snakes enjoy soaking in their water dish periodically.
-Many snakes will eliminate in their water bowl as well as drinking from it.
-Therefore you should change the water frequently, and wash, disinfect and rinse the bowl on a daily basis.
+A large, heavy ceramic crock or bowl (that cannot be spilled easily) filled with fresh clean water should be provided at all times.
+A good-sized dish may help maintain appropriate levels of humidity in the tank that are critical to keeping the snake hydrated and to helping it shed properly.
+Some snakes enjoy soaking in their water dish periodically, too, so the dish should be large enough to allow that.
+Many snakes will eliminate in their water bowl as well as drink from it, therefore, change the water frequently, and wash, disinfect, and rinse the bowl every day.